-Academic requirements for retaining an appointment as a Teaching Assistant are stricter than those for maintaining standing in the M.A. program; for these requirements, see the document entitled "Teaching Assistants and Associates" in this Handbook on pages 36-37.
-Teaching Assistants must demonstrate progress toward fulfilling the foreign language requirement no later than their second semester of enrollment.
+Academic requirements for retaining an appointment as a Teaching Assistant are stricter than those for maintaining standing in the M.A. program; for these requirements, see the document entitled "Teaching Assistants and Associates" in this Handbook.
+Teaching Assistants must demonstrate progress toward fulfilling the foreign language requirement no later than their second semester of enrollment, if applicable.